scambier/tic80-typescript/README.md

 ![](logo.png)

+---

+This is the documentation for TSC-80 1.0.
+The documentation for the latest version is available [here](https://github.com/scambier/tic80-typescript)

+---

 Write your [TIC-80](https://tic80.com/) **PRO** games in TypeScript.

 TSC-80 contains all the functions declarations (`.d.ts`) for the TIC-80 API, and will compile your TypeScript code in JavaScript to inject it into your TIC-80 cart.